oreneya/Simon_project/project/README.md

 # Failure Prediction Model
 by Eyal Oren and Mor Hananovitz

+## Background / Intro
+## Project's goal
+## Data structure
+## Program's Workflow
+## Model

 ## Introduction
 In this work we will demonstrate failure prediction model based on previously collected data.
-As technology evolves, processes improves, but not everything is changing.
+As technology evolves, processes improve, but not everything is changing.
 We shall take information collected on parts used since 2013 and implement on the same parts used today.

 <img src=part.JPG align="center" width=700>
-Fig. 1 Part in Question
+Fig. 1: Part in Question

   - Inputs: Time series (i.e CycleCounts) of the average measured value

 <img src=trend_example.png align=“center” width=700>
-Fig. 2 Trend Example
+Fig. 2: Trend Example
   - Features: Parameters collected based on part's manufacture specs
   - Output: Behavioural prediction in the form of a graph to demonstrate next steps of the part